-Customer service Best Practices are your middle name, and you’re super agile at working with your teammates in sales to ensure customer satisfaction: You provide sound advice and maintain a hands-on support role by handling questions, complaints, and transactions.
+Customer Service Best Practices is your middle name, and you’re agile at working with your teammates in sales to ensure customer satisfaction: You provide sound advice and maintain a hands-on support role by handling questions, complaints, and transactions.

 But how do you sum up everything you do for an effective resume?
 Customer inquiries, data entry, teamwork—it’s a lot.